Most channel marketing managers have a bear of a time creating engaging website content that their channel partners actually want to read.

 Gather Information on Partners and Potential Partners

-This information gathering often centers around surveys and persona interviews, so you can gather the right information on partners and potential partners.
-Ask for example:
+This information gathering often centers around surveys and persona interviews so that you can gather the right information on partners and potential partners.
+Ask, for example:

 Use the Survey Results and Persona Interviews to Drive Your Keyword Research

-Prior to creating content that attracts the right channel partners, you’ll need to do keyword research, so you can figure out which words to use.
+Before creating content that attracts the right channel partners, you’ll need to do keyword research to figure out which words to use.
 Consider these four factors:

-Monthly Search Volume – Is there a sufficient quantity of monthly searches for this keyword phrase, but not so much that the competition level will be ridiculous?
+3. Monthly Search Volume – Are there sufficient monthly searches for this keyword phrase, but not so much that the competition level will be ridiculous?

 Do you have more than one kind of channel partner that you’re looking to attract to your website?
 No problem.
 Simply repeat this process for each type of ideal channel partner.